thebaht/Hand-in_Specialisterne/readme-guide.md

 # PDF Downloader: Guide

+* Run the program, either through the portable .exe, or the python script.
-* When running the program, select the .xlsx file when prompted.
+* Select the .xlsx file when prompted.
 * Afterwards the program will start gathering the download links from the file.

   When "Download: *Getting ready..*" changes to "Download: *In Progress..*", the will start downloading the files.